-These 7 Interior Decorating Trends Will Be Everywhere In 2021
+7 Interior Decorating Trends Everyone's Obsessed With in 2021

 2020 brought us inside in an extreme way but ultimately made us realise that home is where the heart is.
 The benefits of creating a sanctuary at home—a space to thrive, not just survive—have never been so apparent.

 "One silver lining to this year's lockdowns is that home has been brought to the fore," explains Melbourne-based interior designer Simone Haag.
 "I have always encouraged people to buy the home that speaks to them over the suburb that speaks to them, often touting that you don't live in your local café."

 "This year, many of my clients have reallocated funds that they may have spent on travel to layer their homes," Simone adds.
 It's a relatable observation, whether you rent or own, especially for travel-obsessed Australians.
 Instead of a week in Bali or the epic Eurotrip you saved for, it's highly possible you've invested your travel funds back into your home.

 "2021 is going to see a continuation of organic forms in furniture design as it filters further into the mainstream," explains Sydney-based interior designer Claudia Stephenson.
 "More and more people are buying for life, or buying secondhand to live a more sustainable lifestyle, which sees a resurgence of real craftsmanship and brings us closer to the natural world."